pmeinhardt/huck-up/README.md

 You might have to reboot your Pi for some changes to take effect, e.g. the HiFiBerry device tree setup.

+You can run these commands from time to time in order to keep your Pi up-to-date.

 ## Encrypting configuration files